XLI-2020/BiSIM/README.md

 [//]: # (The whole dataset could be found from  [here]&#40;https://www.kaggle.com/c/indoor-location-navigation/data?select=train&#41;)

-We appreciate the work of BRITS and their contributed code available in [here](https://github.com/caow13/BRITS)
+We appreciate the work of BRITS and SSGAN, and their contributed codes available in [here](https://github.com/caow13/BRITS) for BRITS and in [here](https://github.com/zjuwuyy-DL/Generative-Semi-supervised-Learning-for-Multivariate-Time-Series-Imputation)